hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

   enabled: true
 ---

+Picture this.
+A relevant model was just published.
+The results look compelling.
+You want to give it a try on your own data.
+If you have ever been there, the next steps will be painfully familiar: search for code in the paper; find a Zenodo hyperlink; download a tarball, extract it; look for a README, find none; cry; crawl through Jupyter notebooks to understand how the code is meant to be run; et cetera.
+After a couple of hours, maybe you can get the code working with a nagging discomfort that you might have missed something.

-When working with large transformer models programatically, different public models are stored in different formats, have different interfaces, are implemented in different backends, etc. Migrating from one to another can be a real pain.
-That's the problem that Hugging Face 🤗 and its [`transformers`](https://huggingface.co/docs/transformers/index) Python library aim to solve. `transformers` provides a unified API to fetch, use and fine-tune many models, making it easy to switch between them without having to learn a new API each time, which has turned it into a staple of LLM work.
+This is the workflow that Hugging Face 🤗 and its [`transformers`](https://huggingface.co/docs/transformers/index) Python library aim to eradicate. `transformers` provides a unified API to fetch, use and fine-tune many models, making it easy to switch between them without having to learn a new API each time, which has turned it into a staple of LLM work.

 Let's dive into the `transformers` library.
 Although big tech is going crazy over LLMs, DNA language models are where the money is.<d-footnote>Citation required</d-footnote> In this post, I use `transformers` to showcase an application of the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA language model.
 And I use the NT to showcase `transformers`.